 • Do not let your ankles roll in so that your weight is on the inside of your feet but let them be straight so that your weight will be on the feet and not on the inside.

 It is OK to feel as if the stability ball is rolling under you when you first start using and sitting on it.
-In a situation like this, you can start by sitting with feet on the floor/ground shoulder-width apart and your hands on the ball.
+In a situation like this, you can start by sitting with your feet on the floor/ground shoulder-width apart and your hands on the ball.

-By the time you have been reassured that it is not rolling away, you can now put your hands on your laps and bring your feet a bit closer together.
+By the time you have been reassured that it is not rolling away, you can now put your hands on your lap and bring your feet a bit closer together.
 If you have gotten used to sitting on the stability ball this way with a good posture as stipulated before then you are ripe to try the pelvic movements.

 This is all about trying to move your pelvis separate from your lower back.
 So, start by getting seated on the exercise ball with the correct and proper way of sitting just as I have mentioned earlier.
 As in your shoulder blades should be down and back, chest up, and keep your both feet on the ground flat shoulder-width apart.
 Keep your lower back flat by sliding your hips forward on the ball.
 As you now tilt your pelvis the ball should move forward a little bit.
 The prime mover is the lower trunk musculature.